raspberrychris/inspireddigital/content/english/_index.md

 ############################## Tools in Use ########################
 tools:
-  enable : false
+  enable : true
-  title : "Integrate the **tools you already use**" content : "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat sed."
+  title : "Works with many different **platforms**" content : "We support all of the platforms below and more"
   logos:
-  - "images/tools/01.png"
-  - "images/tools/02.png"
-  - "images/tools/03.png"
-  - "images/tools/04.png"
-  - "images/tools/05.png"
+  - "images/tools/magento.webp"
-  - "images/tools/06.png"
+  - "images/tools/wordpress.webp"
-  - "images/tools/07.png"
+  - "images/tools/shopify.webp"
-  - "images/tools/08.png"
+  - "images/tools/squarespace.webp"
-  - "images/tools/05.png"
+  - "images/tools/wix.webp"